Florida bass

-The Florida bass (Micropterus floridanus) is a species of freshwater ray-finned fish, a black bass belonging to the sunfish family Centrarchidae of order Perciformes.
+The Florida bass (Micropterus salmoides) is a species of freshwater ray-finned fish, a black bass belonging to the sunfish family Centrarchidae of order Centrarchiformes.
 It is found in the southeastern United States.

 Taxonomy

 The Florida bass was first formally described in 1822 as Cichla floridana by the French naturalist Charles Alexandre Lesueur with the type locality given as Eastern Florida.
-It was considered to be conspecific with the largemouth bass (M. salmoides), albeit as a subspecies, however, more recently it has been treated as a valid species.
+It was considered to be conspecific with the largemouth bass (M. nigricans), albeit as a subspecies; however, more recently it has been treated as a valid species.
 A 2022 phylogenomic study supported its status as a valid species but found that it was more widespread than previously thought.
 In fact the type locality of M. salmoides was found to be within the range of M. floridanus and this means that the species described as M. salmoides by Bernard Germain de Lacépède in 1802 was the Florida bass and not the largemouth bass.
 If this is the case then the correct binomial for the Florida bass is M. salmoides with M. floridanus as a junior synonym.
 The largemouth bass is renamed M. nigricans (Cuvier, 1822), which has a type locality of Lake Huron which is within the range of the largemouth bass.